antoinejeanrenaud/flexwinn/README.md

 <!-- badges: end -->

 The goal of changomics is to normalize a dataset of metabolites that has been distorted during the data gathering.
-It detects automatically through dynamic programming the changepoints in ditribution and then normalize, residualize and detrend the time series of metabolites.
+It detects automatically through dynamic programming the change points in time series and then normalize, residualize and detrend the time series of metabolites.

 ## Installation